ACCTING 3503 - Strategic Management Accounting

 - Assessment must maintain academic standards.

-1. To pass this course, students must achieve an overall minimum grade of 50% as well as at least 45% in the Final Exam.
+Assessment Related Requirements1.
+To pass this course, students must achieve an overall minimum grade of 50% as well as at least 50% in the invigilated assesments (mid-semester test and final exam).

-2. Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process for this course.
-Marks may be deducted in the Final Exam because of poor hand-writing.
+2. The quality of English expression are considered to be integral parts of the assessment process for this course.
+Marks may be deducted in the Final Exam if markers are unable to understand answers due to incorrect use of language.

-Tutorial marks will be based on students’ preparation and participation during.
+Tutorial marks will be based on students’ preparation and participation during tutorial classes.

-The final exam will be a three hour exam and all lectures, tutorials and set readings are examinable.
+This will be a two-hour exam.
+All lectures, tutorials and readings (relevant textbook chapters) are examinable.

 No information currently available.